ErpNetDocs/tech/modules/crm/clientcenter/orders/new-order.md

    ![pictures](pictures/channel_CC_tab.png)

+5. **Promotional packages** - The Promotional packages tab in New Order shows the promotional packages available for the current customer and order context.

+Only packages that are active, valid for the current date, and applicable to the current order conditions are displayed.

+The panel shows the following fields:
+- Name
+- Code
+- Valid from
+- Valid to
+- Qty

 ### Product info

 You can see details about a product if you click on either its **code** or **name**. <br>